manasseh-randriamitsiry/eka-leka-flutter/README.md

 ## 🎯 Quick Start

 ### Option 1: Using the Executable (Recommended)
-1. Download `FlutterInstaller.exe` from the `dist/` directory
+1. Download `FlutterInstaller.exe` from release
 2. Right-click and "Run as administrator"
 3. Follow the GUI prompts to select versions and install

 ### Option 2: Using the PowerShell Script
-1. Open PowerShell as administrator
+1. Download the script from release and Open PowerShell as administrator
-2. Navigate to the project directory
+2. Navigate to the download directory
-3. Run: `.\install_flutter_windows.ps1`
+3. Run: `.\install_flutter_powershell.ps1`

 ### Option 3: Using the Python Script
 1. Install Python dependencies: `pip install tkinter`
-2. Run: `python flutter_installer_ui/main.py`
+2. Run: `python main.py`

 ## 🛠️ Installation Options